 Next on the bill is masterful director and French New Wave Pioneer Agnès Varda’s, Faces Places (Visages Villages).
 Face Places follows renowned street artist JR and auteur Varda as they travel around the rolling hillsides and villages of France in JR’s van, where they converse about the creation and sustenance of their artworks, and spend time with miners, farmers, dock workers, itinerants and residents.

 Succeeding Faces Places is Iranian filmmaker Abbas Kiarostami’s posthumous experimental film, 24 Frames.
 Premiering at this year’s 70th Cannes Film Festival, 24 Frames presents a series of 24 segments inspired by still images, such as paintings and photographs which aim to tell a story about life and death.

 The final showcase is the Australian premiere of The Way Station; a haunting drama by Vietnamese director Pham Thi Hong Anh, which casts a lens on the lives of Vietnamese people who gather in a small seaside village.
-The Way Station is Pham Thi Hong Anh’s directorial debut, for which she won Best Film, Best Actor and Best Cinematography at the 2017 Asean International Film Festival and Awards.
+The Way Station is Pham Thi Hong Anh’s directorial debut, for which it won awards for Best Film, Best Actor and Best Cinematography at the 2017 Asean International Film Festival and Awards.

 To see the full program and to find out more about the must-see films and events on offer, visit www.biff.net.au.

-General admission ticket prices $19.50 and $16.00 Palace Movie Club Members, Concessions and Seniors prices apply and a special discounted seniors ticket ($10) for 10.30am & 1pm Weekdays.
+General admission ticket prices are $19.50 and $16.00 for Palace Movie Club Members, Concessions and Seniors prices apply and a special discounted seniors ticket ($10) for 10.30am & 1pm Weekdays.
 Discounts available for multi-film passes and group bookings.